← Back to Overview

 Copy Block — ready to paste

-The mind doesn't need to be overpowered.
+The mind doesn't need more volume.

-with that system, not against it.
+not against it.

-Less intervention.
-More alignment.
+Less noise.
+More signal.
 That's the insight

-BIZZ is built on.
+everything else is built on.

 Design direction: Museum-wall treatment.
 Oversized serif or display font.
 Centered.
 Generous vertical padding (at least 80px top/bottom).
 Let this section breathe — it's the philosophical center of the entire brand.